Refugees Supporting Refugees: Igor, U.S.

 Igor Chubaryov stands in front of a Circle Line sightseeing ship on a HIAS-organized trip to New York City and Ellis Island on November 6, 1990.
 (Igor Chubaryov/HIAS)

-Igor Chubaryov stands enjoys a New York City hot dog on a HIAS-organized trip to New York City and Ellis Island on November 6, 1990.
+Igor Chubaryov enjoys a New York City hot dog on a HIAS-organized trip to New York City and Ellis Island on November 6, 1990.
 (Igor Chubaryov/HIAS)

-Igor Chubaryov stands in front the statue of Liberty on a HIAS-organized trip to New York City and Ellis Island on November 6, 1990.
+Igor Chubaryov stands in front of the statue of Liberty on a HIAS-organized trip to New York City and Ellis Island on November 6, 1990.
 (Igor Chubaryov/HIAS)

 Today, Chubaryov works as a Department of Justice (DOJ) Accredited Representative with HIAS’ U.S. legal and asylum department — a certification which allows him as a non-lawyer to represent clients in matters involving U.S. Citizenship and Immigration Services (USCIS).
 In this role, he supports HIAS’ U.S. legal team as they help HIAS clients navigate a complex immigration system.